-Verificatione of the arbitrators: The researcher relied on the veracity of the arbitrators to verify the validity of the questionnaire, by presenting it in its initial form to a group of professors of the Faculties of Education with the purpose of judging the following:
+Verificatione of the arbitrators : The researcher relied on the veracity of the arbitrators to verify the validity of the questionnaire, by presenting it in its initial form to a group of professors of the Faculties of Education with the purpose of judging the following :

-• Each phrase belongs to the axis it is
+• Each phrase belongs to the axis it is under.

-under.

-- Appropriateness of phrases.

-- Accurate phrasing.

-- Adding, deleting or replacing what they deem appropriate from inappropriate expressions Can this be shortened without disturbing the meaning?
+• Adding, deleting or replacing what they deem appropriate from inappropriate expressions - Can this be shortened without disturbing the meaning?